Updated May 8th, 2026

 Healthcare organizations should be prepared for the following compliance milestones:

-Private healthcare providers with 15 or more employees must comply with the HHS Section 504 rule requiring WCAG 2.1 Level AA accessibility for patient-facing digital services, including websites, mobile apps, and kiosks.
+Private healthcare providers and federally funded organizations with 15 or more employees must comply with the HHS Section 504 rule requiring WCAG 2.1 Level AA accessibility for patient-facing digital services, including websites, mobile apps, and kiosks.

-Small providers and smaller public entities must comply with the same WCAG 2.1 Level AA accessibility requirements under ADA Title II and Section 504.
+Smaller providers and federally funded organizations with fewer than 15 employees must comply with the same WCAG 2.1 Level AA accessibility requirements under ADA Title II and Section 504.

 Digital Pulse: A Conversation with Ashley Palmer